From the news

 Meitar represented Enzymotec Ltd., a developer of lipid-based products and solutions for the nutritional and healthcare markets, in its initial public offering on NASDAQ raising approximately $70M (including exercise at closing of the underwriters’ overallotment option in full).
 Bank of America Merrill Lynch and Jefferies LLC acted as joint book-running managers for the offering.

-Representation of Avaya in its acquisition of Radvision for approximately $230 million in cash
+Representation of Stratasys in its acquisition of MakerBot for approximately $400 million

 November / 2011